SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 for that magnitude type.
 The zoom trace shows all components required for this particular amplitude type and the lower part shows all stations and only the currently active component.
 All traces are aligned on trigger time (blue P marker).
-If a station has got an amplitude it shows up as a red (automatic determined amplitude) or green (manually determined amplitude) marker.
+If a station has got an amplitude, it shows up as a red (automatic determined amplitude) or green (manually determined amplitude) marker.
 This display is similar to the Picker.